28 – 29 April 2023

-We look forward to having you join us for this free virtual event as we investigate and reflect upon the impact and significance of entertainment in American film, television and national culture from early cinema to the digital age.
+We look forward to having you join us for this free virtual two-day event as we investigate and reflect upon Russia today, and what the lack of free reporting means for both our understanding of the country, and foreign policy in general.

 Find out more